-Despite the widely acclaimed power of storytelling, presence and mindfulness professionals still insist on donning their corporate spokesperson cloaks.
+Despite the widely acclaimed power of storytelling, presence and mindfulness, professionals still insist on donning their corporate spokesperson cloaks.
 The result of which is that many lose their sense of selves and tell their audience what they could have read in a fraction of the time for themselves.
-Far too often they also tell them what they already know.

-– Fourteen senior managers crammed around a table that was so small that not everyone could fit around it.
+– Fourteen senior managers crammed around a table so small that not everyone can fit around it.

 – Most of them have travelled long distances to attend the gathering in London; one flew from Ireland.

 – PowerPoint slides shared which are documents, reports or spreadsheets.
 In other words, ‘Death by PowerPoint.’

 – Each manager taking it in turns to read his report out aloud to the rest of the room.

 – Everyone staying seated.
 No one looking up from their reports.
 Everyone sounding exactly the same, depressed.